snotskie/ttrpg/md/index.md

 ---
 <!-- _class: rules -->

 - **Alarm Buttons Move:** At the end of each round, the alarm buttons move, according to some set pattern only the GM knows.
 Nothing happens immediately when an alarm button ends its movement in the same space as a character.
-However, if a character chooses to sit out of acting at the top of a round while sharing a space with an alarm button, then the chatacter is made just as though they had moved onto it.
+However, if a character chooses to sit out from directing the Focal Action while sharing a space with an alarm button, then the chatacter is made just as though they had moved onto it.
 - **Failed Checks Increase Alertness:** When a character fails a Check or loses a Contest while resolving a Focal Action or Side Action, the "alertness" of the Endeavor increases, represented by an additional alarm button being added to the number line.
 - **Negative Help:** When a character receives Help, they may choose to subtract the bonus from their roll instead of adding it as usual.